dr-jts/crunchyblog/spatial-pgfs/index.md

-# Crunchy Spatial: Feature Serving
+# Crunchy Spatial: Querying Spatial Features

-In addition to viewing spatial data from [PostGIS](https://postgis.net/) on a web map using (`pg_tileserv`), it's often useful to be able to access the spatial data directly.
+In addition to viewing spatial data on a web map using (`pg_tileserv`), it's often useful to be able to query [PostGIS](https://postgis.net/) spatial data directly.
 This supports use cases such as:

-* showing or using feature data under a user click or in an area of interest
+* displaying feature data under a click point or in an area of interest
-* querying data features or fields using attribute filters
+* querying data features or fields using spatial and/or attribute filters
-* downloading features for use in the web application (e.g. for tabular or map display)
+* retrieving features for use in a web application (e.g. for tabular or map display)
-* downloading features for use in other applications
+* downloading feature datasets for use in other applications

 For the past twenty years this need has been met by the **OCG Web Feature Service (WFS)** standard.
 Recently this standard has been completely rewritten to align it with modern best practices